Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `Gold plating` - phenomenon of working on a project past the point of diminishing returns
 * `Bus factor` - minimum number of team members that have to suddenly disappear from a project before the project stalls
 * `Bottleneck` - occurs when capacity of an application is limited by a single component
+* `Extensibility` - ability to add new functionality / change existing functionality
+* `Load balancing` - process of distributing a set of tasks over a set of resources (computers)
+* `Cloud computing` - computing resources on demand
 * `Programming paradigm`
     * `Imperative` - programmer instructs the machine how to change its state
         * `Procedural` - groups instructions into procedures (e.g. Pascal)